War crimes in the Gaza War (2008–2009): Attacks on UN facilities

 Ban Ki-Moon ordered a UN Headquarters Board of Inquiry led by Ian Martin to independently investigate the nine most serious attacks on UN personnel and property.
 Israeli Government report says that while Israel viewed this inquiry as premature, pending the conclusion of its internal investigations, it cooperated fully with the Board, providing it with pertinent information.

 Israel was faulted in seven of the nine cases, and Hamas was found guilty in one of the nine.
-The Israeli Government report notes however that the test applied by the Board was merely whether the physical premises of U.N. facilities had been affected and not whether the Laws of Armed Conflict were violated.
+The Israeli Government report notes however that the test applied by the Board was merely whether the physical premises of UN facilities had been affected and not whether the Laws of Armed Conflict were violated.